 Using non-lawyers as judges: Pros and cons.

 The question of non-lawyer judges sparks debate.
 Arguments both for and against their roles in the courts exist.
 A strong argument exists for including non-lawyer judges.
 Their varied experiences and perspectives could enhance the fairness and effectiveness of the judicial system.
+Consider, for instance, the unique understanding a former teacher might bring to cases involving child welfare.

+Or, a retired business owner might better grasp complex financial fraud.
 Consider the knowledge a social worker brings to a child custody case.
 Their experience with families might reveal crucial information a lawyer wouldn’t know to look for.
+Years as lawyer to judge also play a significant role, as legal experience provides the necessary foundation to interpret and apply the law effectively in these complex cases.

 This perspective could be the key to a successful outcome.
 People’s behavior and the way society functions are important factors in the judicial process.
 Judges must account for these things.
 On the other hand, critics contend that legal training is vital; judges must accurately interpret laws and apply them evenly.